Let Go of Your Prince Charming Complex and Be Your Own Hero

 Fairy Tales and Disney Princesses:

 Fairytales have been an integral part of culture for centuries, and they often feature a damsel in distress waiting for her Prince Charming to rescue her.
-Disney has immortalized iconic characters like Cinderella, Snow White, and Sleeping Beauty, further promoting the idea that finding true happiness requires a prince’s rescue.
+Disney has immortalized iconic characters like Cinderella, Snow White.
+And Sleeping Beauty, further promoting the idea that finding true happiness requires a prince’s rescue.

 While these stories may hold sentimental value, they can also create unrealistic expectations.
 They often omit the complexities of real-life relationships, where both partners must actively work to maintain a healthy connection.
 By internalizing the fairytale narrative, individuals may start believing that their problems will be magically solved when they find their perfect match.